LeetLLM

 • System instructions

-Working memory is perfect for the turn-by-turn details of a dispute: the latest message from the customer, the result of a refund-policy lookup, or a tracking number the agent just fetched.
+Working memory is perfect for the turn-by-turn details of a migration: the latest message from the developer, the result of a test run, or the failing stack trace the agent just fetched.
 But it's transient.
 When the conversation grows long, older messages must be dropped or summarized to make room.

 Core memory: the pinned note